Manhattan Is My Beat

-Manhattan Is My Beat is a novel by crime writer Jeffery Deaver.
-Published in 1988, it is the first book in the Rune Trilogy.
+Manhattan Is My Beat is a crime novel by American writer Jeffery Deaver.
+Published in 1988, it is both the first novel in the Rune trilogy as well as Deaver's debut novel.

 Synopsis

 Rune is a street-wise twenty-year-old, not long arrived in New York City, but she's already found herself a squat in an empty loft.
 She's also landed a job in a video store, Washington Square Video, that lets her pursue her interest in old movies; it's also where she meets Mr. Kelly, a lonely old man who rents the same tape over and over: a crime film based on a true story called Manhattan Is My Beat.

 When Rune goes to visit him for a routine tape collection and finds him dead, the police suspect a robbery.
 However, Rune is convinced that the true answer to the mystery lies with the tape of Manhattan Is My Beat.
 This conviction draws her into a dangerous adventure against those who will stop at nothing to hide the truth and don't believe in Hollywood endings.